Quzeem/Metric-logging-analytical-server/README.md

 ## Usage

 - Rename ".env.example" to ".env" and update the values of the enviroment variables
-- Visit the endpoint: "/api/v1/doc" to view documentation
+- Click this [link](https://zeemagmetriclogger.herokuapp.com/api/v1/doc) to view the API documentation

 ## Install Dependencies